seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

                  space_order=2, save=True, time_dim=nt)
 ```

-where the the `grid` object provided by the `model` defines the size
+where the `grid` object provided by the `model` defines the size
 of the allocated memory region, `time_order` and `space_order` define
-the default discretization order of any derived derivative expressions.
+the default discretization order of derived derivative expressions.

 We can now use this symbolic representation of our wavefield to
 generate simple discretized stencil expressions for finite-difference
-derivatives using shorthand expressions, such as `u.dx` and `u.dx2` to
+derivatives approximations using shorthand expressions, such as `u.dx` and `u.dx2` to
 denote $\frac{\partial u}{\partial x}$ and $\frac{\partial^2
 u}{\partial x^2}$ respectively.

+[This piece of Python code is not connected to anything.
+Like an equation it needs to be connected to the text.)

 ```python
   In []: u